-- Promotion of European funding opportunities for cybersecurity topics in coordination with the national community, through the DEP Experts and NCPs (National Contact Points), with support activities for grant application and project implementation. - Foster the national stakeholders' participation in the Cybersecurity Community both at national and European level; - Encourage organizations to adopt cybersecurity standards, frameworks and best practices regarding technologies, processes and people.
+- Promotion of European funding opportunities for cybersecurity topics in coordination with the national community, through the DEP Experts and NCPs (National Contact Points), with support activities for grant application and project implementation. - Foster the national stakeholders' participation in the Cybersecurity Community both at national and European level; - Encourage organizations to adopt cybersecurity standards, frameworks and best practices regarding technologies, processes, and people. - Support the deployment of cyber infrastructures (including EuroQCI)

-- Alignment with the Portugal INCoDe.2030 strategy - Creation of courses, modular training, scholarships in key areas of digital technologies - Creation of courses for human resources qualification on Cloud Services, regarding contracting, operation, evaluation, etc of the cloud services. - Increased training for the requalification of graduates and unemployed in the area of digital technologies - Promotion of job placements in key DEP areas: advanced computing, artificial intelligence and cybersecurity.
+- Align with the Portugal INCoDe.2030 strategy - Upgrade of existing and creation of courses, modular training, scholarships in key areas of digital technologiesCreate courses for human resources qualification on Cloud Services, regarding contracting, operation, evaluation, etc of the cloud services. - Increase training for the requalification of graduates and unemployed in the area of digital technologies. - Invest on Advanced training of industrial sectors by promoting PhD programmes and job upskilling focused in DEP technologies (HPC, AI, Cloud, Cybersecurity, etc..), through synergies with funding from HE (MSCA Initial Training Networks or MSCA Individual Fellowships). - Promote job placements in key DEP areas: advanced computing, artificial intelligence and cybersecurity.
+Promote national training and dissemination actions designed for professionals of different sectors that specifically tackle how to capture and complement EU funds for their projects.